rollehfoh/ANY.RUN/connectors/Microsoft/Microsoft Defender for Endpoint/ANYRUN-TI-Feeds-MDE/README.md

 ______________________________________________________________________

-# Microsoft Defender for Endpoint Connector for ANY.RUN Threat Inteligence Feeds
+# Microsoft Defender for Endpoint Connector for ANY.RUN’s Threat Intelligence Feeds

 ## Overview